Frequently Asked Questions

 - provide any person injured in the accident reasonable assistance, including transporting or making arrangements for transporting the person to a physician or hospital for medical treatment if it is apparent that treatment is necessary, or if the injured person requests the transportation.

 Officers investigate crashes with the information available at the time.
 To issue a citation there must be probable cause which is a much higher standard than any civil litigation.
 It is the individual officer that has to decide whether enough evidence exists to issue a citation.
 Any questions should be addressed with the investigating officer’s supervisor.

 Tow companies must accept credit card payments.

 If your car was towed from a parking lot, red & white signs should be posted at the entrance/exit with the name and phone number of the wrecker company who tows from that lot.
-Please call that number for more information about your vehicle.
-For vehicles towed from a public road, please call 3-1-1 or 512-974-8110 with your vehicle information, and we can look up its location.
+Please call that number for more information about your vehicle or you may visit www.search.autoreturn.com.
+For vehicles towed from a public road, please call 3-1-1 with your vehicle information, or you can visit www.search.autoreturn.com.

 We monitor the quality of the participants in order to ensure public safety, so we do require that any wrecker who services a call while APD is on scene be part of our approved roster of companies.